MystenLabs/awesome-seal/README.md

 ## Infra and tools

+- [Sui Stack Messaging SDK](https://github.com/MystenLabs/sui-stack-messaging-sdk) - A complete, end-to-end encrypted messaging solution for Web3 applications.
+It uses Seal to encrypt messages and attachments, with programmable access policies for message channels.
+- [Distributed Key Vault for Nautilus Enclaves](https://github.com/lockin-bot/seal-kms) - A safer, zero-trust key vault for apps that use [Nautilus](https://sui.io/nautilus).
+The master key lives inside a Nautilus enclave itself, and that is secured with Seal.
+When a Nautilus-based service needs access, the enclave proves it’s legit and derives a use-specific key.
+The master key never leaves or gets exposed.
 - [Tusky Token-Gated Access](https://github.com/tusky-io/tusky-smart-contracts/blob/main/TGA.md) - [Tusky’s](https://tusky.io/) token-gated access (TGA) capability lets you restrict vault content exclusively to users holding specific tokens.
 Built with Seal, it enables secure, composable token-based access to encrypted files in private vaults.
 - [Decryptable Move Enum](https://github.com/studio-mirai/decryptable) - A Sui Move package implements a `Decryptable` enum which stores a decryptable piece of data.
 Recommends Seal for encryption.
 - [Dominion Lancer](https://lancer.dominion.zone/) - [Github repo](https://github.com/dominion-zone/dominion-lancer): A secure and confidential platform for responsible vulnerability disclosure on the Sui blockchain.
 Submit exploits via trusted enclaves, generate verifiable evidence, and enable safe, onchain researcher rewards.